-2.01 According to the Europa Regional Survey of the World 2005 the Jomhoori e Islami e Iran (Islamic Republic of Iran, Persia until 1935) lies in western Asia, and is bounded on the north by the Caspian Sea, Azerbaijan and Turkmenistan, by Turkey and Iraq to the west, by the Persian (Arabian) Gulf and the Gulf of Oman to the south, and by Pakistan and Afghanistan to the east.
+1.01 The Jomhoori e Islami e Iran (Islamic Republic of Iran, Persia until 1935) lies in western Asia, and is bounded on the north by the Caspian Sea, Azerbaijan and Turkmenistan, by Turkey and Iraq to the west, by the Persian (Arabian) Gulf and the Gulf of Oman to the south, and by Pakistan and Afghanistan to the east.
 [1a] (p375) It has an area of 1.6 million square km.
 (636,294 sq.mi.)
 [4j] (p1) The climate is one of extremes.
 It is a land of desert and mountain and is in the main semi-arid with; by contrast, a sub tropical climate in the north and northwest along parts of the Caspian coast.
 [1a] (p375) This is a result of the considerable rainfall that falls in these areas.
 The Caspian coast has a hot and humid climate and this region is by far the most densely populated.
 [1a] (p375) The capital city is Tehran, with an estimated population of 12 to 15 million.
 [26d] The towns of Mashad, Esfahan, Tabriz and Shiraz each have populations of 1 to 2 million; [1a] (p439) the total population of Iran is an estimated 69 million (2005 estimate).
 [4j] (p1)

-2.02 According to the US State Department's Background Note on Iran (2005) the principal language is Farsi Persian and Persian dialects spoken by about fifty-eight per cent of the population.
-Twenty-six per cent of the population are Azeri Turkic-speaking, Kurdish nine per cent, Luri two per cent, Balochi one per cent, Arabic one per cent, Turkish one per cent and others two per cent.
+The principal language is Farsi Persian and Persian dialects spoken by about fifty-eight per cent of the population.
+Twenty-six per cent of the population are Azeri Turkic-speaking, Kurdish nine per cent, Luri two per cent, and Balochi one per cent, Arabic one per cent, Turkish one per cent and others two per cent.
 [4j] (p1) The national flag comprises three unequal horizontal stripes of green, white and red, with the emblem of the Islamic Republic of Iran, the stylised word Allah centrally positioned in red and the inscription "God is Great" on the red and green stripes.
 [1b] (p2153)